Log In Sign Up

 Having said that, I know that a lot of people don’t meal prep because they simply don’t like eating leftovers.
 I get that.
 But you can still get all of the time-saving and stress-busting benefits of meal prepping WITHOUT having to eat last night’s dinner!

-Just cook/prepare some of the following in advance:
+Prepare some of the following in advance for the week ahead:

 • Your Elevated Food For Life Brilliant Bases if you’re a subscriber.
 These form the basis of so many of our dishes and allow you to avoid the lasagna-for-a-week trap